suryaoktana/weather_app/README.md

   all files needed
 - Make sure you already open simulator
 - Run "flutter run" to run the app
+- if had any problem when running the app on iOS, try to delete Podfile.lock and run following command "pod install" in the terminal
+- rerun the app

 ## How to build the App - iOS